-The landscape management degree includes four design courses which qualify students as landscape designers.
+The Plant & Landscape Systems degree includes four design courses which qualify students as landscape designers.

 Due to complexity and legal regulations, landscape designers are not allowed to work on public and commercial property design unless he/she can have them approved and stamped by a landscape architect.